kg583/5MAT/README.md

 ## Running 5MAT

 Pass your program via STDIN to `src/driver.lisp` to run it.
-The driver currently cannot accept programs containing newlines.

 To debug your program, insert it into `src/debug.lisp` and tweak the debugging paramaters to your liking.